Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Third criterion

-The third criterion tells us how the outcome of your proposal meet our strategic objectives, as described in our Corporate Plan.
+The third criterion tells us how the outcome of your proposal aligns with our strategic objectives, as described in our Corporate Plan.

 You must choose one of the four options that best reflects the primary outcome of your proposal.
 Please contact Artists Services if you are unsure which strategic objective to select.

-Peers will consider how your proposal contributes to the outcome you select.
+Peers will consider how your proposal aligns to the strategic objective you select.
 Remember, you do not need to respond to every bullet point listed.

 Australians are transformed by arts and creativity